TheThingsNetwork/lorawan-stack/doc/content/reference/api/end_device.md

 ## The `EndDeviceRegistry` service

-The Identity Server's `EndDeviceRegistry` is the first place to register an end device.
-This registry stores the following [EndDevice fields](#message:EndDevice):
+The Identity Server's `EndDeviceRegistry` is the first service, where end device is registered.
+The following [EndDevice fields](#message:EndDevice) are registered in this registry:

 - `ids` (with subfields)
 - `name`